groupLR/Left_and_Right/README.md

 ### Development

-Before you get started, setup your .env with .envexample
+Before you get started, setup your .env with .env.example

 To start a development server with hot-reload: